-Supreme Court refuses to urgently hear petition seeking to verify VVPAT slips before counting
+Supreme Court refuses to urgently hear petition seeking verification of VVPAT slips before counting

 The judges had initially agreed to hear the plea on Wednesday but changed their decision after the poll panel said it was following a 2019 SC order in the case.

-The Supreme Court on Tuesday refused to hear a plea seeking directions to verify the Voter Verified Paper Audit Trail, or VVPAT, slips of Electronic Voting Machine before the votes are counted, reported The Indian Express.
+The Supreme Court on Tuesday refused to hear a plea seeking directions to the Election Commission verify the Voter Verified Paper Audit Trail, or VVPAT, slips of Electronic Voting Machine before the votes are counted, reported The Indian Express.

 VVPAT is a machine that prints a paper slip of the candidate’s name, serial number and the party’s symbol after a voter has cast his vote.
 To avoid election fraud, it also displays the paper slip for seven seconds for the voters to check if their vote has actually been cast for their chosen candidate.